 The network management system includes a schedule for querying agents.
-Each device on the network has a software agent installed on it and the communication of SNMP takes place between the manager and the agents, making it unnecessary for the network manager to communicate directly with each device.
+Each device on the network has a software agent installed on it, and the communication of SNMP takes place between the manager and the system management agents, making it unnecessary for the network manager to communicate directly with each device.

-A central element of SNMP is the Management Information Base, or MIB.
+A central element of SNMP is the Management Information Base (MIB).
 The MIB is a communications framework and dictates the format of data communicated between the network manager and each device agent.